inconspicuoususername/airline-bi/README.md

 This project simulates a real-world business intelligence scenario where data from multiple sources needs to be integrated and transformed for analytical purposes.
 The system:

-1. Generates synthetic data for a relational database and CSV files
+1. Generates synthetic data for a relational database and CSV files representing an airline's data stores
 2. Loads this data into a data warehouse
 3. Creates star schemas for analytical queries
 4. Handles orchestration through Prefect for scheduled incremental loads.